Keble College, Oxford: History

 On its construction, Keble was not always admired within the university.
 Undergraduates at St John's College started the Destroy Keble Society, which aimed to dismantle the college brick by brick.

 An apocryphal story claims that a French visitor, on first sight of the college exclaimed C'est magnifique mais ce n'est pas la gare? ("It is magnificent but is it not the railway station?").
 This is a play on Field Marshal Pierre Bosquet's memorable line, referring to the Charge of the Light Brigade, C'est magnifique, mais ce n'est pas la guerre ("It is magnificent, but it is not war").
 This story may have been borrowed from Arthur Wing Pinero's identical quip said to have been made at the opening ceremony for the Royal Courts of Justice in London.

 Keble is mentioned in John Betjeman's poem "Myfanwy at Oxford", as well as in the writings of John Ruskin and in Monty Python's "Travel Agent" sketch.
 Horace Rumpole, the barrister in John Mortimer's books, was a Law graduate of Keble.

 In 2005, Keble College featured in the national UK press when its bursar, Roger Boden, was found guilty of racial discrimination by an employment tribunal.
 An appeal was launched by the college and Boden against the tribunal's judgement, resulting in a financial out-of-court settlement with the aggrieved employee.

-In Christmas of 2017, a team of alumni from Keble College won the University Challenge Alumni Christmas Special, a seasonal programme on BBC2.
-They beat the University of Reading by 240 points to 0 in the final.
+In Christmas of 2017, a team of alumni from Keble College won the Christmas University Challenge, a seasonal programme on BBC2.
+They beat the University of Reading by 240 points to 0 in the final, the only time a team has ever failed to score a point.